Skip to Content

 The appraisal profession has always carried a unique responsibility.
 Appraisers interpret the real property market in a way that lenders, homeowners, and courts can trust.
 That responsibility has never gone away, even as technology has evolved around it.
 Throughout the years, new tools have appeared that promised to streamline the process or reinvent it entirely.
 Yet the profession continues to stand strong because appraisers understand properties, neighborhoods, and markets in ways technology cannot replicate.

 Today is another one of those moments.
 Technology is accelerating again, and the conversation is louder than ever.
-The good news is that appraisers have been here before, and history shows exactly how this plays out.
+Appraisers have watched similar cycles before, and history shows how these periods usually unfold.

 A Look Back at How Technology Has Reshaped the Workflow